• Skip to primary navigation

 The anodes of both the red and green LED strings are connected to the positive line and the cathodes are connected to the collectors of the transistors.

-Use a 12V DC power supply to energize the circuit.
+A 12V DC power source is used to drive the circuit.

-Ensure that the positive and negative terminals are connected correctly to avoid damaging the components.
+Make sure the positive and negative terminals are connected correctly to prevent component damage.

 Formulas and Calculations:

-Below mentioned are general formulas that govern the frequency of astable multivibrators:
+Below mentioned are basic formulas that measure the frequency of astable multivibrators:

 Frequency of Astable Multivibrator: